Static vs Dynamic Typing: What Are the Main Differences

 Static vs. Dynamic Typing: Error Detection

-Static typing provides a guarantee of stronger type safety by catching at compile time all type-related errors at the very beginning, thus heading off a potential problem at the pass.
-Dynamic typing gives up some type-safety in return for greater flexibility and ease of use; therefore, it’s a tradeoff between rigor and convenience.
+Static typing guarantees stronger type safety by catching all type-related errors at compile time.
+This prevents potential problems early in the development process.
+Dynamic typing gives up some of that type safety in exchange for greater flexibility and ease of use.
+It’s ultimately a tradeoff between rigor and convenience.

 Static vs. Dynamic Typing: Use Cases